m0zh1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	:Value: School

 8. A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9. Script that prints the result of POWER divided by DIVIDE, followed by newline.
+POWER and DIVIDE are environment variables.

+10. Script that displays the result of BREATH to the power LOVE.
+BREATH and LOVE are env variables.

+11. A script to convert a number from binary to decimal.

+12. Script that prints all possible combinations of two letters except oo	:letters are lower cases :one combination per line
+	:Output: alpha ordered, without oo, maximum chars 64.

+13. Scvript that prints a number with two decimal places, followed by newline.
+	:number stored in environment variable NUM.